chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 **(click)**
 - The single file delivery that makes the nholthaus library _so easy_ to obtain was a big inspiration for Au.
-I think with the manifest comment, and the full install option, we even improved on this.
+I think with the manifest comment, and the full install _option_, we even improved on this.

 **(click)**